Did you know that there are certain foods that heal the brain after concussion?

 What if your concussion makes you too nauseous to eat?

 Smoothies are a great way to get all the nutrients you need and are easy on your stomach.
-Pretty much all the foods listed above can be made into a smoothie.
+Almost all the foods listed above can be made into a smoothie.

 To get your nausea under control try some ginger gum.
 Ginger gum is commonly recommended for people suffering from morning sickness or the effects of chemo, and can help reduce nausea after concussions.
 It’s sold over-the-counter at most pharmacies.